-Tom Hulme is design director at IDEO in London, an award-winning global design firm that takes a human-centred, design-based approach to helping organizations in the public and private sectors innovate and grow.
+Tom Hulme is a general partner at Google Ventures.
+He previously held the position of design director at IDEO in London, an award-winning global design firm that takes a human-centred, design-based approach to helping organizations in the public and private sectors innovate and grow.
 Hulme is also the founder and managing director of OpenIDEO and OIEngine – IDEO’s open innovation enterprises.

 A serial entrepreneur and angel investor, Hulme has first-hand experience in building successful enterprises.